 But parsing through hundreds of brands is no easy feat.
 And the more you investigate, the more difficult it is to choose.
 For the average user, this is too much work when all they want to do is watch Black Mirror on Netflix.
 And that’s likely why so many unsafe apps make their way onto the market and are installed on users’ mobile devices.

 When it comes to free stuff on the Internet, the majority of us know that we don’t really get something for nothing.
 Most of the time, we pay with our data and information.
-If you think this doesn’t apply to free mobile VPN apps, think again.
+At that point, it comes down to the intentions of the developers and this isn’t always something you can easily pin down.

 “There is a significant problem with free VPN apps in Google Play and Apple’s App Store,” says Simon Migliano, head of research at Top10VPN, in an email interview.
 He further explains: “[V]ery few of the VPN providers offer any transparency about their fitness to operate such a sensitive service.
 The privacy policies are largely junk, while 25 percent of apps suffer DNS leaks and expose your identity.
 The majority are riddled with ad trackers and are glorified adware at best, spyware at worst.”